 - Indirect Compensation

-- Allowances: Different types of allowances are part of compensation management like:
+Apart from a basic salary, the employer pays a certain amount for a specific purpose or expenditure.
+Different types of allowances are part of compensation management like:

 - Dearness Allowance